mahavia01/Elit-BIM/README.md

 # How to Use This Tool:
 Install pyRevit

-Download and install the pyRevit plugin from the link below:
+Download and install the pyRevit plugin from Pyrevit Notion bord:

 Download.pyRevit